By David Parrish

 If you’ve ever sat around a campfire telling hunting stories, the subject of Texas hogs has probably come up.
 You’ve no doubt heard tell of both the fantastic and the failures involved in seeking and destroying these fast-moving, land-ravaging beasts.

 Being quick and elusive, it’s usually only when the setting is just right that these porkers are easily put down.
 I’ve shot many a pig on Texas ranches, including in my own backyard, and I’ve used a variety of caliber to do it.
-Even the occasional bow.
+Even been hog hunting with the occasional bow.
 But being up for a challenge, I set out to try something new; hunt; piggies with a handgun.

 My weapon of choice: Ruger Super Blackhawk .44 Magnum single action revolver loaded with Barnes .44 Magnum 225 grain HP factory ammo.
 My Ruger’s topped with a Picatinny rail and a Burris FastFire III red dot sight.
 The sight takes some getting used to so I was happy to shoot several boxes of Barnes while working out my issues.